-- Prepare the board meeting agenda in collaboration with the Clinical Director.
+- Prepare the board meeting agenda, with the support of our excellent Secretary.

-- Act as a sounding board and critical friend for the Clinical Director and Service Manager.
+- Act as a sounding board and critical friend for Felicia Lycett.

 - Represent the charity at occasional external meetings and events.

 Interested?
 Then please get in touch.
-Click on the REGISTER YOUR INTEREST button, fill in your contact details and Kerry Taylor will contact you for an informal chat.
+Click on the REGISTER YOUR INTEREST button, fill in your contact details and Felicia will contact you for an informal chat.

 - Experience of leading a small team.

-- Drive and energy for getting things done.
+- Drive and energy and appetite for getting things done.

 - Strong interpersonal skills.

-- An ability to think strategically and know how to convert strategy into action.
+- An ability to think strategically and convert strategy into action.

 - A belief that all children deserve the best possible start in life.